vorachet/protractor-build-verification-testreport/README.md

 ## Doing Build verification test with protractor-build-verification-testreport

-Build verification testSmoke testing (Smoke testing ,Confidence testing, Sanity testing) is done by testers before accepting a new build.
-It is also one of the most cost-effective method for identifying and fixing defects in software.

 protractor-build-verification-testreport offers a very small node.js module to generate readability E2E test report.
-The generated HTML files will be saved in the screenshots folder appendly.
-The content of the report is adequate for precise communication among developers and testers.
-You can choose to attach the generate test report in your software configuration management software.
+The generated HTML files will be saved in the screenshots folder and you can choose to share the screenshots folder as deployment acceptance criteria among the project team.
+The content of the report is adequate for precise communication with general web application testing.
+You can also choose to attach the test report into your software configuration management software.